alphagov/government-service-design-manual/service-manual/operations/penetration-testing.md

 ### Talk to CESG

-The Communications-Electronics Security Group [CESG](http://www.cesg.gov.uk/Pages/homepage.aspx) is the National Technical Authority for Information Assurance.
+[CESG](https://www.cesg.gov.uk/) is the National Technical Authority for Information Assurance.
 Based at Cheltenham, they provide both standards and advice for information security.

 If your project is fairly large, contact CESG as early as possible.
 They can provide guidance and expertise on potential problems and help you to make sure the right things are tested.